geographiclib/geographiclib/python/wrapper/00README.txt

 Notes:

-This precription applies to Linux machines.
+* This prescription applies to Linux machines.
 Similar steps can be used on Windows and MacOSX machines.

-You will need the packages, boost-python, boost-devel, python, and python-devel installed.
+* You will need the packaged boost-python, boost-devel, python, and python-devel installed.

-CMakeLists.txt specifies the version of python to look for (version 2.7).
+* CMakeLists.txt specifies the version of python to look for (version 2.7).
 This must match that used in boost-python.
-To check do
+To check do, e.g.,

     ldd /usr/lib64/libboost_python.so

+* CmakeLists.txt looks for a shared-library version of GeographicLib.
+  This is the default with cmake build on non-Windows platforms.
+On Windows, use the cmake variable GEOGRAPHICLIB_LIB_TYPE to specify building a shared library.

 Acknowledgment: